hyungwoo-dev/rollback-multiplayer-unity/README.md

 This structure is designed to perform stable simulations unaffected by render frame fluctuations.
 It also serves as an optimization strategy to enhance input responsiveness and leverage multi-core environments.

+## Input Thread

+When Unity's input system detects user input, it checks for input during the main thread's logic update timing.

+To enable faster input transmission, we implemented an input thread that sends input to the server independently of the logic update routine.

 ## Others

 ### Mathematics Library